AnKing-VIP/exam-notifier/README.md

 *Exam Notifier* is *Copyright © 2019-2020 [Aristotelis P.](https://glutanimate.com/) (Glutanimate)*

+All credits for the original idea for this add-on go to to [The AnKing](https://www.ankingmed.com/).

 Exam Notifier is free and open-source software.
 The add-on code that runs within Anki is released under the GNU AGPLv3 license, extended by a number of additional terms.
 For more information please see the [LICENSE](https://github.com/glutanimate/exam-notifier/blob/master/LICENSE) file that accompanied this program.

 Please note that this program uses the [Libaddon](https://github.com/glutanimate/anki-libaddon/) library which comes with [its own additional terms extending the GNU AGPLv3 license](https://github.com/glutanimate/anki-libaddon/blob/master/LICENSE).
 You may only copy, distribute, or modify the present compilation of this program with Libaddon under the combined licensing terms specified by both licenses.